mattlewis92/angular-bootstrap-calendar/README.md

     type: 'info', // The type of the event (determines its color).
 Can be important, warning, info, inverse, success or special
     starts_at: new Date(2013,5,1,1), // A javascript date object for when the event starts
     ends_at: new Date(2014,8,26,15), // A javascript date object for when the event ends
-    editable: false, // If calendar-edit-event-html is set and this field is explicitly set to false then dont make it editable
+    editable: false, // If edit-event-html is set and this field is explicitly set to false then dont make it editable
-    deletable: false, // If calendar-delete-event-html is set and this field is explicitly set to false then dont make it deleteable
+    deletable: false, // If delete-event-html is set and this field is explicitly set to false then dont make it deleteable
     incrementsBadgeTotal: true //If set to false then will not count towards the badge total amount on the month and year view
   }
 ];